 NEGWA/USW - Requires clarification of the rationale for eliminating these terms as they seem both relevant and necessary to ensure transparency and accountability—no matter what infrastructure changes are deemed reimbursable under the GSEP.

-HEET/PowerOptions - GSEP, with its carrot of the accelerated cost recovery and the federal mandate to replace leak-prone infrastructure, can be re-configured to become the perfect vehicle for transitioning the gas system over time to non-combusting clean energy.
-Stopping the program does not relieve the gas companies of their obligation to replace aging infrastructure.
-What is needed is the ability to replace those aging gas pipes with non-emitting thermal infrastructure that can meet our Commonwealth’s net zero emissions mandate.
+HEET, PowerOptions - GSEP, with its carrot of the accelerated cost recovery and the federal mandate to replace leak-prone infrastructure, can be re-configured to become the perfect vehicle for transitioning the gas system over time to non-combusting clean energy.
+Stopping the program does not mean the gas utilities will stop replacing aging infrastructure with new gas pipes.
+What is needed is the ability to replace those aging gas pipes with non-emitting renewable thermal infrastructure that can meet our Commonwealth’s net zero emissions mandate.

 Instead of ending the GSEP, HEET suggests:

-● Creating an integrated gas and electric utility street-segment phased plan to allow for a smooth and speedy transition
+● Creating an integrated gas and electric utility street-segment phased plan to allow for a less expensive and faster transition

-● Starting a gradual required ramp-up in miles of thermal infrastructure installed each year.
-This ramp up gives gas companies time to source the needed skills, workforce, etc. A gas company can meet the required thermal infrastructure mileage through decommissioning streets also.
-If a gas company cannot meet the required speed, it loses its accelerated cost recovery for three years.
+● Starting a gradual mandated ramp-up in miles of thermal infrastructure installed each year.
+This ramp-up gives gas companies time to source the needed skills, workforce, etc. A gas company can meet the required mileage through installing thermal infrastructure or through traditional electrification of the buildings on the street .
+If a gas company cannot meet the required speed, the Department may deny it accelerated cost recovery for the following year.

-● Lengthening the GSEP period and reducing the miles of pipe replaced each year to allow for gas companies to have time to learn and adjust to thermal infrastructure installation and operations.
+● Lengthening the overall GSEP period while reducing the miles of pipe replaced each year to allow for gas companies to have time to learn and adjust to thermal infrastructure installation and operations.

+The result would allow the gas utilities to replace leak-prone pipe while moving away from unsafe gas, reducing emissions and future stranded assets.
+It would allow workers and the utilities to transition to a new decarbonized business model.

 Eversource - Some form of horizon for the accelerated replacement of the plan needs to exist for planning purposes.
 The Department has already approved the Eversource timeline.